 This model comes with fans that have a variety of modes including silent and turbo.
 ASUS claims they have 33% thinner fan blades in these fans which increase airflow as much as 17%.

-The Strix Hero III is incredibly stylish.
+The Strix Hero III is incredibly stylish, in our opinion the best gaming laptop design this year.
 The Republic of Gamers logo is led-backlit on the front and is complemented by a sexy backlit RGB keyboard with WASD highlighted keys, a quintessential gaming experience.
 The keyboard is an N-key rollover designed for fast-actuating keys with curved keycaps.

 With a lifespan of about 20 million key presses, the keyboard can not only handle gaming but any sort of work and heavy typing one might do.
 Although the new pair keyboard buttons are fairly tiny and not spaced out which can be difficult for use.